 - Include complete citations for all references work.
 The Journal follows the Chicago Manual of Style for citations.

-- Email a Word document of the manuscript to firstname.lastname@example.org.
+- Email a Word document of the article to firstname.lastname@example.org.

-Authors will be notified upon receipt of manuscript.
-Unsolicited manuscripts undergo blind review by the Journal’s editorial advisory board.
+Authors will be notified upon receipt of content.
+Unsolicited work undergoes blind review by the Journal’s editorial advisory board.
 When the review is completed, the author will be notified of the outcome.